maxim-stoma/gitHomeWork/git_instruction.md

 **Git log grahp**.
 The git log graph command *creates a graphic overview* of how a developer's various development pipelines have branched and merged over time.

+**Git clone**. *Clones a repository into a newly created directory*, creates remote-tracking branches for each branch in the cloned repository, and creates and checks out an initial branch that is forked from the cloned repository’s currently active branch.

+**Git pull**.
+The git pull command *runs git fetch* with the given parameters and then depending on configuration options or command line flags, *will call either git rebase or git merge to reconcile diverging branches*.

+**Git push**.
+The git push command is used to *upload local repository content to a remote repository*.

 **!
 Sometimes conflicts happen, so you need to resolve them using some options under the lines contradicting !**